jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 #### Simple and smart

 Start your design simple and small.
 In the study phase, people are flooded with many cool ideas.
 We tend to code all the bots and nuts in one shoot.
 This will not work.
 Try to beat the state-of-the-art too early is not practical.
-Ironically, try to beat the odd of random guessing first.
-Design with few layers and less customizations first.
+Ironically, trying to beat the odds of random guessing first.
+Design with fewer layers and customizations first.
 Avoid solutions that require un-necessary hyperparameters tuning at the early phase.
 Verify the loss is dropping and check whether the model shows signs of "intelligence".
 Do not waste time training the model with too many iterations or too large batch size.
 After a short debugging, our model produces pretty un-impressive results after 5000 iterations.
 But colors start confined to regions.
 There is hope that skin tone is showing up.

 <div class="imgcap">
 <img src="/assets/dl/gaaw.jpg" style="border:none; width:40%;">
 </div>

-This gives us valuable feedbacks on whether the model starts coloring.
+This gives us valuable feedback on whether the model starts coloring.
 Do not start with something big.
 You will spend most of your time debugging this or wondering do we just need another hour to train the model.

 <div class="imgcap">
 <img src="/assets/dl/gaan.jpg" style="border:none; width:40%;">